 Liquidation Over Time: Will you look to extract most or all of the profits out of the business, tax efficiently, over time (before eventually selling or closing the business), rather than reinvesting them in the company for expansion?

 Keeping the Business in the Family: Do you want to keep your business in the family?
 If so, how do you transfer the business and/or extract profits from the business?

 Sell your Business to Managers and/or Employees: Do you know how to transfer your business to insiders for cash?

 Selling the Business in the Open Market: Do you know how to sell your business to a third party for maximum cash and minimum taxation?

 Business Continuity Planning: Do you have a continuity plan to protect your business should you die or become disabled prior to your exit?

 Wealth and Estate Planning: Do you have a plan to assure your family’s financial security should you die or become disabled?

 Whichever exit strategy you choose, you need to start working on it.
-Planning in advance gives you the time to do it right and maximize your returns.
+Planning in advance gives you the time to do it right and maximise your returns.

 To discuss planning your business exit in more detail, call Thomas Carroll Wealth Management today on 02920 853788 and speak to one of our consultants.
 Alternatively, click below to email us or fill out the contact form.
 We would welcome the opportunity to meet you and discuss, without obligation, the support you need.